rlk/site/courses/csc3102/topic1.md

 - Arrays have a static size.
 Expansion beyond the maximum is disallowed.
 - Elements are stored contiguously and sequentially in memory.
 - Thus, elements are referred to by index.
-- The element count must be stored.
+- The element count $n$ and the maximum element count $m$ must both be stored.

 ## Singly Linked Lists